Bharatharja/Bharatharja/README.md

 - 👀 I’m interested in Modern workspace architecture, SharePoint, Microsoft 365, Teams devices, Power Platform, Automations, Yammer, OneDrive & all other Office 365 services.
 - 🌱 I’m currently learning about M365 PnP & JSON
 - 💞️ I’m looking to collaborate on anything Microsoft 365
-- 📫 Reach me @Bharatharja twitter handle
+- 📫 Reach me @Bharath_arja twitter handle

 <!---
 Bharatharja/Bharatharja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.